gurvirdhillon/AAL-project/README.md

 ## About

+This project is about ambient assisted living which is where elderly individuals are monitored using unobtrusive technologies such as smart devices.

 This project aims to improve the quality of care for elderly using web and smart watch devices.
-The application aims to give an "all-in-one" application which will be discussed later.
+The application aims to give an "all-in-one" application which will be discussed later in the feature set section.

 ## Technologies and tools used

 * JavaScript
+* NodeJS
 * ExpressJS
 * SQLite
 * FitbitAPI
-* NodeJS
+* HTML & CSS

 ## Installation dependencies